qdrant/landing_page/qdrant-landing/content/blog/building-a-high-performance-entity-matching-solution-with-qdrant-rishabh-bhardwaj-vector-space-talks-005.md

 So in terms of accuracy, Mpnet was a little bit better than Mini LM but then again it was a lot slower than the Mini LM model.
 It was around five times slower than the Mini LM model, so it was not a big trade off to give up with.
 So we decided to go ahead with Mini LM.

 Demetrios:
 Awesome.
 Well, dude, this has been pretty enlightening.
 I really appreciate you coming on here and doing this.
 If anyone else has any questions for you, we'll leave all your information on where to get in touch in the chat.
-Rashab, thank you so much.
+Rishabh, thank you so much.
 This is super cool.
 I appreciate you coming on here.
 Anyone that's listening, if you want to come onto the vector space talks, feel free to reach out to me and I'll make it happen.

 Demetrios:
 This is really cool to see the different work that people are doing and how you all are evolving the game, man.
 I really appreciate this.

 Rishabh Bhardwaj:
-Thank you, Dimitros.
+Thank you, Demetrios.
 Thank you for inviting inviting me and have a nice day.